willnode/dom-portal/README.md

 # DOM Cloud Portal Manager

-This is the server code that runs on [portal.dom.my.id](https://portal.dom.my.id).
-Open sourced for educational and research purposes.
-Things that may interests you is how we handle payments and server creations.
+This is the actual server code that runs on [portal.domcloud.id](https://portal.domcloud.id).
+Open sourced because I want to transparent and clear about how your data will be handled and what or how limitations applies for you.

-Third party stuffs you need to know before running this code: CodeIgniter4, Virtualmin CLI, iPaymu API, Google Recaptha and any features of PHP that we use in the code.

-The usage of this code is governed by [GNU AFFERO GENERAL PUBLIC LICENSE v3](LICENSE).
-Please note that server specific environment variables is git ignored, you need to configure it on your own to make some features works.
+DOM Cloud runs above Azure VM.
+So it's a hosting business that runs a top of another host service.
+Why it's exist?
+Because I get tired of host solutions these days.
+I want something easy to deploy like Heroku or Docker, but don't want to mess with immutability and no-SQL stuffs that really only benefit when you get like, millions of traffic (which ofcourse, never happen to me).

+Any way, in DOM Cloud, you can deploy anything there...
+WordPress, Laravel, Django, Rails, Express, whatever.
+It's mutable, you can edit the server file after you deploy them with [templates](domcloud/dom-templates).
+Edit files using FTP, run commands SSH, use MySQL or Postgres database, or just using Webmin portal.
+All common hosting tools is there.
+And best of all, it's start **free**, for real.

+But I'm sorry, of course we have to pay the Azure VM.
+It's definitely not something cheap so I have to limit on resources that you use.
+For Freedom plan, you get 200 MB storage and 6 GB yearly bandwidth.
+Not something huge but I think it mostly enough for everyone, I mean, to get people learn more easily in web development.
+Of course you can increase the limit if you put money on us, but trust me, the pricing will be reasonable, or close to what Azure bills for me.
+You can see [the pricing details here](https://domcloud.id/en/price).

+Two things that may interest you here, is how [we limit you](app/Commands/CronJob.php) and [how we deploy stuff](app/Libraries/TemplateDeployer.php).
+This portal also need more improvements in localization and UX, honestly.

-If you found any security vulnerability in the software or in any DOM Cloud services, DO NOT open issues, instead please kindly [contact me](mailto:willnode@wellosoft.net).
+If you found any security vulnerability in the software or in any DOM Cloud services, kindly [contact me](mailto:willnode@wellosoft.net) first so I can patch the actual server before getting the exploit details visible.